slundi/RatioUp/README.md

 - [ ] Further testings (I use *rtorrent* and *qBittorrent*, other clients may not work properly)
 - [ ] UDP announce URL support
 - [x] Allow to generate a static JSON file with runtime statistics (global and per torrent download & upload, some torrent information), ie: `OUTPUT=/var/www/ratioup.json`
+- [ ] Generate a fancy web page, if nobody is helping me for it, it will never be done